Collagen, leaky gut and IBS

 Irritable bowel syndrome (IBS) is considered one of the most common diseases in the world.
 More than one in ten people have problems that can be attributed to the diagnosis of irritable bowel syndrome.

-Despite the fact that the disease is common, there is currently a lack of knowledge about the causes of Colon irritable, IBS (Irritable Bowel Syndrome).
-The disease has long been given a psychosomatic explanation, but recent research speaks more to the fact that the symptoms of irritable bowel syndrome are non-specific and can have many different explanations, such as a sensitive intestine or a sensitive immune system.
+Despite the fact that the disease is common, today there is a lack of knowledge about the causes of Colon irritable, IBS (Irritable Bowel Syndrome).
+The disease has long been given a psychosomatic explanation, but recent research speaks more to the fact that the symptoms of irritable bowel syndrome are non-specific and can have many different explanations such as a sensitive intestine or a sensitive immune system.

 Irritable bowel syndrome usually begins between the ages of 10 and 40.
 It is unusual for irritable bowel syndrome to start after the age of 40.